 An introduction to the study of cognitive processes such as attention, memory, language, and reasoning.
 Students consider empirical findings from a variety of methodologies as well as the methodologies themselves.
 Broader issues such as unconscious processes and cultural differences in cognition are also examined in this context.
 Students are encouraged to discover applications of findings in cognitive psychology to other areas of psychology, other disciplines, and their everyday lives.

-An examination of physiological, social, and emotional factors affecting all stages of individual development during adolescence.
-Major theories and research on the subject are introduced.
-Among the topics addressed are biological changes, identity, autonomy, peer influences, substance abuse, and intimate relationships.
-Students are expected to present results from research studies they conduct on issues of adolescence.
+This course examines the physiological, cognitive, social, and emotional factors affecting adolescent development and introduces major theories and research on the subject.
+Topics addressed include biological changes, cognitive changes, identity, autonomy, peer influences, substance abuse, and intimate relationships.

 An introduction to basic research approaches in psychology, including observational studies, correlational studies, true experiments, and quasi-experiments.
 Ethics, sampling, measurement, and data analysis are considered.
 Intended for psychology majors or for students planning to major in psychology.
 Weekly laboratory sessions focus on the process of scientific inquiry, giving students experience in the application of class principles.